actsl/kiss_sdl/README.md

 To maintain simplicity, no library has been made.
 To use it, copy all files to your project's directory and compile them with your code.
-The kiss_makefile compiles the example that implements a file selection diolog, and shows all the widgets in the toolkit.
+The kiss_makefile compiles the example that implements a file selection dialog, and shows all the widgets in the toolkit.
 The makefile was made for Linux, to use it in Windows, edit the makefile, comment the LDFLAGS, CFLAGS and EXE, and uncomment the LDFLAGS, CFLAGS and EXE for Windows.
 Then change the paths to the directories under the folders where